 We admit that we are dabbling in rather new waters with this custom Grimsmo Rask knife.
 In fact, the Grimsmo Norseman was one of the first custom knives we ever owned, and it has been a pleasure to mate it with the new Rask model.
 Think on this, perhaps if you are the type of person willing to hunk down 200 bucks for a new knife several times in a year, an alternative might be to hold your pesos and spring for a true custom such as the Rask.

 Consider this food for thought… Has buying custom knives such as the wonderful Grimsmo Rask sullied our opinion of production grade knives?
 The answer is ‘no’.
 We appreciate production knives more now, because we can formulate our opinions based on a wider range of comparisons.
 In fact, we look forward to the day when a production knife can truly match the best of custom knives.
 We think that day may be sooner than you might think – However in this case it does not matter at all.
 The Grimsmo Rask is in such a high league in the custom knife world that it punches above its weight already.
 It can easily be compared to custom knives costing three times the asking price of our Rask.

 We love our Rask knife, and hope you enjoyed our review, and a brief taste of a truly modern and unique custom knife that the Grimsmo Rask represents.
 We thank Grimsmo knives for taking the time and care to make a product worthy of the money we have spent on it.

-The Bad: Long wait list, expensive
+- Long wait list, expensive